Click "Play" to Listed the Article

 Bed bugs are tiny and reddish brown in color.
 They breed and multiply in warm environments.
 They lay numerous eggs which hatch into young tiny begs bugs undergoing complete metamorphosis.
 Normally, a female bed bug lays an egg each day and may lay up to one hundred eggs in a single life cycle.

-Bed bugs lay their eggs in crevices, under beds, bed joints, in rugs, and other warm but hidden places in the house.
+Bed bugs lay their eggs in crevices, under beds, bed joints, in rugs, and in the mattress. and other warm but hidden places in the house.
 These pests feed mainly on human blood and the blood of other creatures such as pests.
 When they invade a home, beg bugs can cause a lot of havoc and sleepless nights.

 Anyone who has ever had experience with bed bugs knows how painful their stings are.
 Beg bugs can live in different places in the house.
 Other than living in the bed, mattresses, and rugs, they can also live and multiply on crevices in the wall, live in furniture, chairs, and tables, under carpets, and even in unkempt cloths in the cabinets.
 In the house, bed bags can live in numerous hidden places that offer easy access to their hosts, human beings, and other small creature.
 Their flat bodies make it is easier for the pests to hide in tiny cracks like bed and couch joints, in pillow cases, and many other places in the home.
 However, their most favored habitat is the bed where they hunt for blood easily at night when lights are off and people are sleeping.